-Autumn-sown crops may also take up IN and SP after sowing in autumn.
+Autumn-sown crops may take up IN and SP for a while after sowing in autumn.
 The same potential uptake of nitrogen as the main growing season are used, but uptake is limited by a temperature function.
-This uptake will run from the autumn planting date (bd5) to the mid winter (end of the year in northern hemisphere).
+This uptake will run from the autumn sowing date (bd5) to the mid winter (end of the year in northern hemisphere).